AbdoTaleb/drone-/README.md

   More information about how to install procedure is on https://developer.parrot.com/docs/sphinx/installation.html

-- First step Firmwared on https://developer.parrot.com/docs/sphinx/firststep.html
+- First step Firmwared and Launch your first simulation on https://developer.parrot.com/docs/sphinx/firststep.html

-- How to connect to the simulated drone https://developer.parrot.com/docs/sphinx/connectdrone.html

 After you have installed the all requirements on your laptop you need just to run the moveby.py file in your terminal and your are ready to control your drone.